Best: Isles could use an offensive jolt

 That could mean benching Travis Zajac, 36, who has been a useful, versatile player, or perhaps another creative idea to be determined by the coaching staff.

 Zajac has a goal and an assist in 10 playoff games.
-Wahlstrom had one goal and two assists in five games before suffering an injury from which he now is recovered.
+Wahlstrom had one goal and two assists in five games before suffering a lower body injury from which he now is recovered.

 Wahlstrom had 12 goals in 44 games in the regular season.